 Marriage counseling can be particularly involved when a sexually abused wife is married to a man with a sexual addiction.
 The husband may orgasm quickly and she can be so triggered that she never reaches orgasm.
 He is left unsatisfied because she did not climax.
 She is left further traumatized, wondering why she can’t achieve orgasm with her husband and maybe even angry that he does not consider her feelings about it.

 Ambivalent Protesting Sex is when sex becomes a means for achieving value.
 This is often seen in people who are clingy or demanding.
 Fear of abandonment fuels their sexual choices.
+They have sex to fill their need for self worth.

 Obviously, secure sex is what we should hope to achieve, but how does it come to be?
 Tune in next week for ways to improve your sex life!